alexryanterry/dataclub/_posts/2022-02-25-potpourri-ii.md

   larger projects will have a contributing guide, tag beginner-friendly issues, and some even have mentorship programs to help first-time contributors become familiar with the project.

+## Exercises

+1. Figure out how to remap your Caps Lock key to something you use more often (such as Escape or Ctrl or Backspace).

+1. Make a custom global keyboard shortcut to open a new terminal window or a new browser window.

+1. Consider how you are (not) backing up your data and look into fixing/improving that.

+1. Figure out how to backup your email accounts

+1. Choose a webservice you use often (Spotify, Google Music, etc.) and figure out what options for backing up your data are.
+Often people have already made tools (such as youtube-dl) solutions based on available APIs.

+1. Find and use a web api to get the weather in your city/area, and/or browse/try an IFTTT or Zapier recipe.
+1. Play around with Markdown on a web editor like [this one](https://dillinger.io/)

+1. Try Docker and install a simple Linux image on the container.
+And/or, user VirutalBox to install a VM with another operating system.
+Try SSHing into the container or VM.